Conduct an annual financial review

 As you plan for retirement, your focus is most likely on saving.
 But once you retire, your focus typically shifts from saving to generating income from your savings, planning for health care costs and making savings last.

-In this article, you’ll learn why an annual financial review is a critical touchpoint throughout these stages, and what you should be looking for at these regular meetings.
+In this article, you’ll learn why a year-end financial review with a financial planner is a critical touchpoint throughout these stages, and what you should be looking for at these regular meetings.

 Many changes can affect your investments during the course of a year.
 It's important to monitor your retirement and investment accounts regularly and make adjustments annually to stay on track.

 - Your asset allocation could be off balance.
 Over time, different assets may grow at different paces.
 For example, what started as a 50/50 allocation between stocks and bonds may now be 45/55.

 - You may be less diversified than you think.
 If the value of one of your assets grows substantially, it may make up a large portion of your portfolio, reducing your level of diversification and increasing your risk.

 - Your needs have changed.
 Even if your portfolio has remained the same, your situation may have changed.
 Your income may have increased or decreased, your retirement plans may have changed, or your portfolio may need modification.

 - You are subject to new rules.
 Changes in tax laws could affect your portfolio for better or worse.
 For example, capital gains rates or holding periods could rise or fall, or retirement plan contribution rules could shift.

 - Reduced tolerance for risk.
 If you've recently retired, you may need a new strategy to help maximize your retirement income.
 Your risk tolerance may change at this time, which would affect your asset allocation.

 - Income changes.
 You may have started to receive Social Security payments or Required Minimum Distributions (RMDs) from retirement accounts.
 If so, you may need to make adjustments to the accounts that are currently providing income.